How To Blend Fictitious History When Writing Medieval Fantasy

 Let your knowledge of the period guide your imagination.

 You want to create a world that makes sense and is as real as possible.
-Maybe you are basing your story in Greece.
+Maybe you are basing your story in England, Italy, or a fictitious island in the Mediterranean.

 Think about what it looked like around your selected time.